 Even more than a decade ago, researchers were noting that “there may be unnecessary alarm concerning the prevalence of academic dishonesty in online courses as opposed to face-to-face courses” (Spaulding, 2009).
 Nevertheless, as we develop and teach our online classes, we should emphasize the value of academic honesty and integrity.
 Students also benefit from the use of proactive strategies, such as scaffolded assessments, that would supplement institutional policies on academic integrity and reduce pressure and stress.
 By clearly communicating our expectations for academic integrity and supporting students, we can ensure that students participate in our courses with transparency, integrity, and responsibility.

-Assessments in the Age of AI
+Related Resources Academic integrity in the age of AI

 Check out the following sprints to learn more about setting expectations for assessments.